Grief and Bereavement Service

 Since 1995, the Grief and Bereavement Service has developed several avenues of support for adults and children.
 It is understood that the Grief and Bereavement Service at Ipswich Hospice Care is the only service of its kind in West Moreton, which offers a fully funded program.

-Individual Support: One-to-one support for people who are bereaved, either face-to-face or telephone support.
+Individual Support: One-to-one support for people who are bereaved.
+Exclusion criteria applies

 Palliative Care Counselling: Individual and family counselling for those who are facing the end of their life and for their loved ones.